qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Replacing a value with a function that produces value or AST helps handling the currently-unknown data.
 - Using a future (promise) object to represent a pending computation.
 - In Idris, having a hole and inspecting the type of hole can help proving.
-- Compiletime-runtime duality: a computation (or a check) can be in compile-time or runtime.
-It can be even before compile-time (code generation).
-It can be during running (e.g. JIT compilation).
-It can also be after first application run (e.g. profile-guided optimization).

 A computation, an optimization, or a safety check can be done in: